 Ashutosh also has a patch for an optimization of the existing constraint exclusion logic which could speed up partition pruning when no partitions at all need to be scanned.

 Antonin Houska (Cybertec) and Jeevan Chalke (EnterpriseDB) have both done work on partition-wise aggregate, which means aggregating the partitions of a table one-by-one instead of aggregating all at once.
 If the partition key matches the grouping key, every partition will produce a discrete set of groups, and this technique should almost always be a win.
 If not, it can still be used by leveraging the multi-step aggregation infrastructure that is currently used for parallel aggregate: first, perform a PartialAggregate step on each partition, and then collect the results and perform a FinalizeAggregate.
-This will tend to win when individual partitions contain many values with the same grouping key, but it will be inferior to the straightforward approach when each partition contains, say, only a single value in each output group.
+This will tend to win when individual partitions contain many values with the same grouping key, but it will be inferior to the straightforward approach when each partition contains, say, only a single value in each output group. [ Antonin's work was not committed to v11, but will hopefully be back for a future release; it has less overlap with Jeevan's work than I thought when I wrote this post originally. ]

 Ronan Dunklau (Dalibo) and Julien Rouhaud (Dalibo) have another interesting idea for which they've got a draft patch: if we need ordered data from a partitioned table, and the ordering matches the partitioning scheme, we could skip the MergeAppend that is normally needed to produce ordered data in such circumstances.
 Instead, we could just scan the partitions in the correct order and do a simple Append of the results.
-I suspect that EIBO and maybe partition-wise join will make this easier to implement.
+I suspect that EIBO and maybe partition-wise join will make this easier to implement. [ Not done for v11. ]

 While those are all of the things I know about right now, I think it's nearly certain that many other patches for partitioning improvements will show up as we get deeper into the release cycle; remember, all of these patches showed up before v11 development even started (that's due to happen any hour now).
 I'm quite excited to see how partitioning gets better in v11, v12, and beyond, and I expect that I and my colleagues at EnterpriseDB will be continuing to put a lot of effort in this for quite a while.
 We'll also be doing our best to help review patches from others in the area of partitioning, and suggestions and feedback are most welcome.